Solana Foundation Delegation Program FAQ

 I’ve signed up for the Solana Foundation Delegation Program.
 When do I get my onboarding group number?#

-For validators who sign up for the program after August 1st 2021 and meet certain performance criteria, they will receive an onboarding group number starting September 8, 2021, according to the following criteria: 1) % average Bonus performance since August 2021, 2) % average Bonus performance in the last 30 days, and 3) cumulative vote credits in the last 64 epochs.
+For validators who sign up for the program after August 1st 2021 and meet certain performance criteria, they will receive an onboarding group number starting September 30th, 2021, according to the following criteria: 1) % average Bonus performance since Epoch 207 on testnet, 2) % average Bonus performance in the last 13 epochs on testnet, and 3) cumulative vote credits in the last 64 epochs on testnet.

 Do I have to run a testnet validator without rewards or compensation until I am onboarded to the Solana Foundation Delegation Program on Mainnet Beta?#